azodichr/ML-Pipeline/README.md

 ## TO DO LIST

+Major:
+    - Implement feature selection during the training step

+Minor
+    - Allow user to set custom seed
     - Add additional classification models: Naive Bayes, basic neural network (1-2 layers)
     - Look into using MCC as a performance metric - would be useful for selecting the threshold since it doesn't depend on the ratio of +/- instances (https://en.wikipedia.org/wiki/Matthews_correlation_coefficient)
     - Incorporate PCA summary features into pre-processing script